 Can often (but not always) overlap with Hitman with a Heart.
 The Friendly Sniper is closely related to the Boisterous Bruiser, except his strength is in his guns and his terrifyingly precise aim rather than his arm.

 In the Real Life, there is a distinct difference between a sniper and a sharpshooter.
 While they employ similar weapons and both are specialized on long-range shooting, their modus operandi is different.
-A sharpshooter acts as a member of a platoon or company and fights along other men.
+A sharpshooter acts as a member of a platoon or company and fights alongside other men.
 A sniper, on the other hand, is a solitary killer and employed usually as spotter-shooter pairs.
 A sharpshooter is very likely to be a Friendly Sniper.

 open/close all folders